Moses Atede

-Moses Atede Jona (موزيس أتيدي جونا; born 17 December 1997) is a professional footballer who plays as a defensive midfielder for Malaysia Super League club Kuching City.
+Moses Atede Jona (موزيس أتيدي جونا; born 17 December 1997) is a professional footballer who plays as a defensive midfielder for Malaysian Super League club Kuching City.
 Born in Nigeria, he plays for the Bahrain national team as a central midfielder.

 Club career

 Al Hidd

 Atede began his senior career in the Bahraini Premier League with Al-Hidd in 2018.
 In his second season at the club, he won the 2019–20 Bahraini Premier League title.

 Al Muharraq

 In July 2021, Atede moved to Al-Muharraq where he scored a goal in a 3–0 win during the 2021 AFC Cup quarter-finals against Lebanon club Al-Ahed.
 Atede helped the club to win the 2021 AFC Cup after a 3–0 win over Iranian club Nasaf Qarshi.

 Kedah Darul Aman

 On 5 July 2023, Atede moved to the Malaysia Super League club with Kedah Darul Aman.
 He make his debut for the club on 9 July in a 2–0 win over PDRM.
 On 22 August, Atede put on a 'man of the match' performance where he assisted Fadzrul Danel in the 7th minute to open up the account against Penang.
 Atede then scored in the 90+5th injury time to secure a 2–1 league win.